Generic Name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 Buprenorphine is an opioid medication, sometimes called a narcotic.

-Buprenorphine oral (buccal, placed between the gum and cheek) is for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines.
-This medicine is not for use on an as-needed basis for occasional pain.
+Buprenorphine oral (buccal, placed between the gum and cheek) is for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines. buprenorphine is not for use on an as-needed basis for occasional pain.

 Buprenorphine may also be used for purposes not listed in this medication guide.